HomeTeamsIndiaAjit Wadekar – Led India to First Ever Series Wins in Eng...

-Ajit Wadekar – Led India to First-Ever Series Wins in Eng & West Indies.
+Ajit Wadekar led India to first-ever series wins in England and the West Indies.
 The dressing room was very quiet.
 Not a word was said as he came in and sat down.
 He removed his cap and took off his gloves and leg guards.
-He stretched his legs, shook his head slowly from side to side.
+He stretched his legs and shook his head slowly from side to side.
 Not only that, but he sat staring straight ahead for some time.
 Then he came to a sudden decision.
 He jumped onto the massage table, had a quick furtive look at the game going on out in the middle, and went to sleep.

-Captaincy’s results Standing next to him for Bombay and India has given me a fairly good idea as to how his mind works.
+Captaincy’s results Standing next to him in Bombay, India, has given me a fairly good idea as to how his mind works.
 He’s been accused of being a defensive skipper.
 Quite frankly, I don’t think he is.
-When a man has a limited batting line-up, no pace bowlers, just spinners, and four out-standing fielders in the close positions, one can’t expect him to take chances.
-True, he doesn’t bring to captaincy the dash and verve of Ian Chappell or the lazy elegance of Mansur Ali Pataudi.
-But he has got results and that’s what counts.
+When a man has a limited batting line-up—no pace bowlers, just spinners—and four out-standing fielders in close positions, one can’t expect him to take chances.
+True, he doesn’t bring to the captaincy the dash and verve of Ian Chappell or the lazy elegance of Mansur Ali Pataudi.
+But he has results, and that’s what counts.
 I don’t exactly remember when I first met him.
 But I do remember the first time I was the twelfth man for Bombay.
 Ajit broke his bat and signaled another.

 After frantically searching in his bag for another one that was not there, I carried my own bat along with a few others.
-Ajit picked my bat and banged the first three balls away for scorching boundaries and was caught behind off the fourth, for 164.
+Ajit picked up my bat, banged the first three balls away for scorching boundaries, and was caught behind off the fourth for 164.
 He came back, sat in his favorite corner of the dressing room, and returned the bat.
 Very timidly, I said: ‘The bat didn’t bring you luck.’
 He simply said: ‘Yes, but those three shots were the best shots of the innings.’
-Modest, he has always been.
+He has always been modest.
 He has seldom singled out any player for praise but has always insisted that teamwork is vital for victory.

 Household name Today, Ajit Wadekar is a household name in India.
 When he drives around Bombay in his sea-green Fiat, people recognize him as easily as they would a film star.
 Indian cricket today revolves around Ajit Wadekar.
 He has a tough task ahead of him since he has been hailed as the victorious captain, the man who ushered in a new era in Indian cricket.

-Ajit Wadekar’s time nowadays is mainly taken up by his public relations job with the State Bank of India and by his little son Prasad, as the Wadekars were blessed with a son after seven years of marriage.
-Even a week’s absence away from his son is enough to make Ajit restless and long to get home.
-And this, more than anything else, I am sure, may make Ajit quit international cricket, despite having years of good cricket left in him.
+Ajit Wadekar’s time nowadays is mainly taken up by his public relations job with the State Bank of India.
+His little son, Prasad, was blessed after seven years of marriage.
+Even a week’s absence from his son is enough to make Ajit restless and long to get home.
+And this, more than anything else, I am sure, may make Ajit quit international cricket despite having years of good cricket left in him.